SIR-Model for Households: Household Model

 \section{Household Model}

-Instead of real households we consider effective sub--households or household fragments, still called households throughout this paper, being either fully susceptible, infected or recovered.
-Let $S_j, I_j$ and $R_j$ denote the number of the respective households consisting of $j$ persons, where $1\le j \le K$ and $K$ denoting the maximal household size.
+To model the infection process inside household, we view an infection event in a fully susceptible household of size $k$ as a splitting process generating a infected sub--household of size $j$, where $1\le j\le k$ and a remaining susceptible sub--household of size $k-j$.
+Let $S_j, I_j$ and $R_j$ denote the number of sub--households of size $j$, where $1\le j \le K$ and $K$ denotes the maximal household size.
 Then $H_j=S_j+I_j+R_j$ equals to the total number of current sub--households of size $j$.
 Furthermore, we introduce $H=\sum_{j=1}^K H_j$ as the total number of households and $h_j=H_j/H$.
 The total population is given by $N=\sum_{j=1}^K j H_j$.
 For further reference we also introduce the first two moments of the household size distribution

-If an infection is brought into a susceptible sub--household of size $j$, secondary infections will occur inside the household.
-We assume that each of the remaining $j-1$ household members can get infected with probability $a$, called the \emph{in--household attack rate}.
-On average, we expect
+If an initial infection is brought into a susceptible sub--household of size $j$, secondary infections will occur inside the household.
+We assume that each of the remaining $j-1$ household members can get infected with equal probability $a$, called the \emph{in--household attack rate}.
+Hence we expect in total

 infections (including the primary one) inside a household of size $j$.
 Existing field studies, see~\cite{madewell2020household, house2022inferring} indicate an in--household attack rate in the range of $16\%$--$30\%$ depending on the overall epidemiological situation, household size and vaccinations.
 For the sake of tractability and simplicity, our model assumes a constant attack rate $a$ independent of the household size.